Everything you should know about federal Stafford loans

 • Origination fee: A fee, determined by the Department of Education, which is deducted from the amount borrowed.

-• Annual loan amount: A limit on the amount of subsidized and unsubsidized loans a student may borrow in any year, set by the U.S. Department of Education.
+• Annual loan amount: The maximum of subsidized and unsubsidized loans a student may borrow in any year, set by the U.S. Department of Education.

 • Cumulative loan amount: The aggregate (total amount) of subsidized and unsubsidized loans a student may borrow in their lifetime.

-• Loan servicer: The federal government assigns an independent company to handle the billing and customer service for each federal student loan you receive.
+• Loan servicer: An independent company assigned by the federal government to handle the billing and customer service for each federal student loan you receive.

 To be eligible for a Stafford loan, a borrower is required to: